PyOED Configurations (Configs) System#

 - aggregate_configurations(obj, configs, configs_class)[source]#

-Given an object obj, configurations object/dictionary configs and a configurations class configs_class, aggregate cofigs into the current configurations of the object (the attribute _CONFIGURATIONS) if present, otherwise it aggregates configs into the default configurations created by instantiating configs_class.
+Given an object obj, configurations object/dictionary configs and a configurations class configs_class, aggregate configs into the current configurations of the object (the attribute _CONFIGURATIONS) if present, otherwise it aggregates configs into the default configurations created by instantiating configs_class.